|

 This arrangement quickly delivers a

-start area, torch nozzle and torch gas hose, resulting in higher quality
+start area, MIG gun nozzle and gun gas hose, resulting in higher quality

 -